Researcher finds 'stunning' rate of COVID among deer. Here's what it means for humans

 Minks and hamsters ... and now deer?
 How worried should we be?

-The findings of this deer study are significant — that after finding its way into a different species like this, where it gathered additional mutations, a new variant or strain of COVID could spill back into people, where it has the potential to create more trouble.
+The findings of this deer study are significant — that after finding its way into a different species like this, where it gathered additional mutations, a new variant of the coronavirus could spill back into people, where it has the potential to create more trouble.
 Fortunately, Mubareka and her research team found preliminary evidence that blood from vaccinated individuals neutralized this mutated strain.

 Mubareka adds, "We don't want people to worry about distant and remote exposure to deer."
 Still, for those in closer contact with wildlife and animals, taking the proper precautions is important, which includes being vaccinated and keeping your distance.
-This pertains not just to deer, but also mink, hamsters and some mice – all known reservoirs of SARS-CoV-2.
+This pertains not just to deer but also to minks, hamsters and some mice — all known reservoirs of SARS-CoV-2.

 If history is any guide, the answer is yes.
 "I can't think of a single zoonotic disease that has established in an animal reservoir in the wild that we have been successful at eradicating," says Barbara Han, a disease ecologist at the Cary Institute of Ecosystem Studies.
 She wasn't involved with either of the two studies but says the work is critical for assessing human risk.
 And she isn't surprised by the results.